Jude-Lynch/ASAB-Poster-2024-/Code/README.md

 2. pigeons_analysis: The script used to create the Pigeon's and expanded Swarm Space.

 3. Tracking: This script uses GGPLOT to show tracking data using event duration.
-It is designed to plot the XY coordinates during an event by each individual in an event.
+It is designed to plot the XY coordinates of an individual during an event.